nmn0gueira/mpc-experiments/README.md

 to benchmark the performance of the library and to provide a reference for future implementations.

 ## Development
-Development was done through a development container using the repositories' `devcontainer.json` file.
+Development was done through a development container using the repositories' `devcontainer.json` file along with its Dockerfile.
 This will allow you to develop in a consistent environment with all the necessary dependencies.

 If you want to use the development container, you will need to have Docker installed on your machine and a code editor that supports devcontainers (e.g. Visual Studio Code).